nikmat1996/nikmat1996/README.md

 ## I'm a Frontend Web Developer!

-- loves to do frontend works with react and redux
+- loves to do frontend works with react

 ### Languages: